This is a subtitle for your new post

 Discover Portsmouth’s Best Local Sustainable Activities

-The wider Southsea seafront and coastal defence scheme stretches roughly 4.5 km (2.8 miles) from Old Portsmouth to Eastney, with great views over the Solent to the Isle of Wight and across to Hayling Island.
-There has been much work on the coastal defence scheme in recent years, and there is now beautiful banked seating with poetry inscribed along the sea wall at the area known as the Theatre of the Sea.
+The Southsea seafront and coastal defence scheme stretches roughly 4.5 km (2.8 miles) from Old Portsmouth to Eastney, offering stunning views across the Solent to the Isle of Wight and Hayling Island.
+Recent improvements have added beautiful banked seating with poetry inscribed along the sea wall at the Theatre of the Sea, making it a perfect spot to pause and enjoy the scenery.

 Morning: Give Back to the Shoreline and make new friends

 Start your day with purpose.
 Join a community beach clean along the seafront or at Southsea Common.
-Often organised by local charities, these sessions are a fantastic way to meet locals, protect marine life, and ensure our coastline stays pristine for everyone.
+These are often organised by local charities and are a fantastic way to meet locals, protect marine life and ensure our coastline stays pristine for everyone.
 Don’t worry if you haven’t booked ahead—many groups leave equipment caches on the beach for passers-by to use spontaneously.

 Midday: Slow Travel & Picnics

 Instead of hopping in a taxi, lace up your walking shoes.
-Portsmouth is surprisingly compact, and the Visit Portsmouth walkable Portsmouth webpage: https://www.visitportsmouth.co.uk/plan/intinerary-ideas/walkable-portsmouth/
+Portsmouth is surprisingly compact, and the Visit Portsmouth walkable Portsmouth webpage is a very useful source of information:

 The "Walkable Portsmouth" itineraries make navigation a breeze.
 One itinerary starts at Portsmouth Historic Dockyard and then links nearby highlights by short walks (typically a few hundred metres each).